KevCaz/thesis/man/chapitre3/main.md

 *Sarracenia purpurea* is a carnivorous plant that occurs along the east coast of North America from the panhandle of Florida to Canada and across southern Canada to British Columbia [@Buckley2010]. *S. purpurea* has tube-shaped leaves that fill with rainwater and house a food web consisting of bacteria, protozoa, rotifers, and dipteran larvae among other taxa [@Addicott1974; @Buckley2010].
 This inquiline food web decomposes prey items releasing nutrients to the plant [@Mouquet2008; @Baiser2011].
 We used pitcher plant data from 39 sites across North America (Fig. 1B) collected by @Buckley2010.
 This dataset contains abundance data and feeding interactions for 20 pitcher plant food webs at each site for a total of 769 food webs (11 pitchers were dropped due to missing data).
 In total, there are 90 species and morpho species.
-Interaction structure (*i.e.*, who eats whom) is from @Baiser2012 which is based on previous studies [*e.g.*, @Addicott1974; @Miller2002, @Butler008] and direct observation of feeding interactions.
+Interaction structure (*i.e.*, who eats whom) is from @Baiser2012 which is based on previous studies [*e.g.*, @Addicott1974; @Miller2002, @Butler2008] and direct observation of feeding interactions.

-#### Traits-based distance

-### North American Trees
+#### North American Trees

 We used a distance built upon nine functional traits whose values were retrieved from [@Paquette2011], see Supplementary Table @tbl:trees available at [http://onlinelibrary.wiley.com/doi/10.1111/j.1466-8238.2010.00592.x/suppinfo](http://onlinelibrary.wiley.com/doi/10.1111/j.1466-8238.2010.00592.x/suppinfo).